nazhimkalam/Mastering-Python-from-Complete-Basics-to-Advanced-Level/ReadMe.md

-# 🐍 Python Complete Course Guide
+# 🐍 Python Complete Course Guide (This content is for Udemy)

 ## These are the following topics which will be covered in this course 💻